Bank of Japan: World War II and aftermath

-The trail of policies
+Boom and bust cycles

 When the Nixon shock happened in August 1971, the Bank of Japan (BOJ) could have appreciated the currency in order to avoid inflation.
 However, they still kept the fixed exchange rate as 360Yen/$ for two weeks, so it caused excess liquidity.
 In addition, they persisted with the Smithsonian rate (308Yen/$), and continued monetary easing until 1973.
 This created a greater-than-10% inflation rate at that time.
 In order to control stagflation, they raised the official bank rate from 7% to 9% and skyrocketing prices gradually ended in 1978.

 In 1979, when the energy crisis happened, the BOJ raised the official bank rate rapidly.
 The BOJ succeeded in a quick economic recovery.
 After overcoming the crisis, they reduced the official bank rate.
 In 1980, the BOJ reduced the official bank rate from 9.0% to 8.25% in August, to 7.25% in November, and to 5.5% in December in 1981.
 "Reaganomics" was in vogue in America and USD became strong.
 However, Japan tried to implement fiscal reconstruction at that time, so they did not stop their financial regulation.

 In 1985, the agreement of G5 nations, known as the Plaza Accord, USD slipped down and Yen/USD changed from 240yen/$ to 200yen/$ at the end of 1985.
 Even in 1986, USD continued to fall and reached 160yen/$.
 In order to escape deflation, the BOJ cut the official bank rate from 5% to 4.5% in January, to 4.0% in March, to 3.5% in April, 3.0% in November.
 At the same time, the government tried to raise demand in Japan in 1985, and did economy policy in 1986.
 However, the market was confused about the rapid fall of USD.
 After the Louvre Accord in February 1987, the BOJ decreased the official bank rate from 3% to 2.5%, but JPY/USD was 140yen/$ at that time and reached 125yen/$ in the end of 1987.
 The BOJ kept the official bank rate at 2.5% until May in 1989.
 Financial and fiscal regulation led to a widespread over-valuing of real estate and investments and Japan faced a bubble at that time.